|

 Welcome to the Town of Schroon The Majestic SCHROON LAKE of the Adirondacks!

 Historical Overview of the Town of Schroon Schroon is the name of a mountain, a river and a lake.
 The Town of Schroon was formed from Crown Point, March 20th, 1804.
 It is bounded on the north by the Town of North Hudson, east by Crown Point and Ticonderoga; south by Warren County and the Town of Minerva and west by Minerva.
 This small popular tourist town contains portions of the Kyaderosseras in the southeast and the Schroon Range in the northwest.
 Located in the beautiful valley of these two ranges is the Schroon River which on occasion during the springtime overflows its bank leaving a rich alluvial fertile soil.
-The river flows into Schroon Lake which lies in both Essex and warren counties.
+The river flows into Schroon Lake which lies in both Essex and Warren counties.
 This picturesque lake is a probable reason for the origin of the township’s present name SCHROON.

-To most natives and many summer residents this attractive tourist town, population approximately 1600 permanent and 4,000 summer residents, it is of interest to know how the Town’s name originated.
+To most natives and many summer residents this attractive tourist town, population approximately 1700 permanent and 4,000 summer residents, it is of interest to know how the Town’s name originated.
 There is without question a problem of derivation with its name.
 It has been noted by many writers of this subject that its name is of Indian or French ancestry origin.
-Most writers are more apt to conclude that the name Schroon is derived from French ancestry, Scaroon or Schroon rather than of Indian origin, however there is no documentary evidence to prove this conclusion.
+Most writers are more apt to conclude that the name Schroon is derived from French ancestry, Scarron or Schroon rather than of Indian origin, however there is no documentary evidence to prove this conclusion.

-The Europeans namely the French and the English competed to build an Empire in this region from 1609-1759.
-The French through the efforts of the exploration of Jacques Carrier and Samuel de Champlain claimed most of the region along the St. Lawrence River Valley and the Adirondacks.
+Early Exploration of North America The French claimed the area by way of the explorations of Cartier, Verranzano and Champlain.
+The British claimed the area based on the voyages of the Cabots.
+Rivalry for territory and colonial expansion was to flare into a full scale warfare in North America and Europe.
+Europeans Arrive in the Adirondacks The Europeans namely the French and the English competed to build an Empire in this region from 1609-1759.
+The French through the efforts of the exploration of Jacques Carrier who in 1536 entered the St Lawrence River and was the first to see the Adirondack Mountains and Samuel de Champlain who Lake Champlain took its name after claimed most of the region along the St. Lawrence River Valley and the Adirondacks.
 The Empire that both France and England wanted to establish in North America would be built on the valuable fur trade.
 Both countries came into conflict over the control of the fur trade in the Ohio Valley region and the Adirondacks.
-The Indian tribes referred to this region as Couchsachrage or Beaver Hunting Country.
-The French were shipping nearly 150,000 furs per year to France.
-The beaver population was almost extinct by 1835.
-The country that controlled the waterways, that is especially Lake Champlain, would control the fur trade.
-The country whether it be France or England that controlled the fur trade would in fact be the wealthiest.
-Thus, the wealthiest country would be the most powerful on the North American continent.
+The Indian tribes referred to this region as "Couchsachrage" or Beaver Hunting Country.

 France and England Compete to Build An Empire in North America